followthewhiteerabbit/IAM-lab-projects/lab-06-entra-user-inventory-graph-powershell/README.md

 # Conclusion

 This lab demonstrates my ability to use Microsoft Graph PowerShell to programmatically audit user identities in Microsoft Entra ID.
-By scoping permissions to User.Read.All and exporting only the fields needed, I applied the principle of least privilege while producing a clean, usable inventory.
-This is a foundational skill in IAM engineering and a practical first step in any access review or tenant onboarding process.
+By scoping permissions to User.Read.All and exporting only the fields needed.
+User.ReadWrite.All was used here for lab flexibility, but the correct least-privilege scope for a read-only operation is User.Read.All — granting write permissions when only read is needed violates least privilege and unnecessarily expands the attack surface in a production environment.